Skip to content

 Japanese Philosophy in Aquascaping: Wabi-Sabi, Ma, and Satoyama

-The world's most beautiful aquascapes have something in common: they touch you on a level beyond visual beauty.
+The most beautiful aquascapes in the world have something in common: they touch you on a level beyond visual beauty.
 They create a sense of peace, wonder, and connection with nature.
-This is no coincidence.
+This is no accident.

 Behind the great aquascaping traditions – and especially the work of Takashi Amano – lie ancient Japanese philosophical principles that shape how we view beauty, space, and nature.
 Three of these principles are fundamental: Wabi-Sabi, Ma, and Satoyama.

-Once you understand these principles, you'll never see aquascaping the same way again.
+Once you understand these principles, you will never see aquascaping the same way again.
 And your aquarium will irrevocably become more beautiful.

 Wabi-Sabi (侘寂): The Beauty of Imperfection